-How to make the best tofu scramble recipe at home.
-Both vegans and non vegans LOVE this super healthy recipe!
+How to make the best tofu scramble recipe at home, with five flavor variations for a delicious breakfast.
+Both vegans and non vegans love this super healthy recipe!

 Quick & Easy Tofu Scramble

-If you haven’t tried making tofu scramble before, or even if you have, this simple recipe might become one of your new staple breakfasts.
+If you haven’t ever tried making tofu scramble before, or even if you have, this simple vegan recipe might become one of your new staple breakfasts.

 High in protein, filling and nutritious, with just 7 ingredients and no oil required, the entire recipe can be made in just 15 minutes!

-The scramble is a great kid-friendly savory breakfast option.
-I even have a friend who makes it at least once a week for her non-vegan husband and kids, and they ask for it more often than scrambled eggs.
+The scramble is a great kid-friendly savory breakfast option too.
+I even have a friend who cooks it at least once a week for her non-vegan husband, kids, and teenager, and she says that they ask for it more often than scrambled eggs.

 Scrambled Tofu Recipes